HomeMy WebLinkAboutItem 08 - HL16-02 Annie McCollum House TO: HONORABLE MAYOR, CITY COUNCIL MEMBERS AND THE

 replicated when evidence of the actual detail has been documented by photographs,

-original elements • the building.
-I
+original elements of the building.

 Page 10